rix133/ormPlot/README.md

-# Plotting Ordinal regression models from R package rms
+# Plotting ordinal regression models from R package rms

 this is a work in progress r-package to extend the plotting capabilties of rms package